ToonWeyens/PB3D/README.md

 * Created new script to run PB3D, making use of cases, that bundles all the previous scripts.
 * run_PB3D.sh can also run on Uranus, making use of qsub.
 Selection of machine is automatical but new machines have to be added manually.
 * Fixed some memory leaks.
-* "lold_MPI" is no longer available.
+* 'lold_MPI' is no longer available.

 ## 1.32:
 * Makefile now uses shared libraries.